BrenPatF/trapit_nodejs_tester/README.md

 |  tt_view_drivers.tt_hr_test_view_v_out.json |  Batch view getting department, employee data                  |
 ================================================================================================================
 ```
+## Operating Systems
+The package works on both Unix and Wndows and has been tested on:
+### Windows
+Windows 10, node v8.1.4 and node v10.6.0
+### Unix
+Oracle Linux Server 7.5 (via Virtualbox on Windows host), node v8.12.0

 ## See also

 - [timer-set (npm module that uses trapit for unit testing)](https://github.com/BrenPatF/timer-set-nodejs)